-Copleston Sixth Form Prospectus 2023 A CENTRE OF ACADEMIC EXCELLENCE
+Copleston Sixth Form Prospectus 2024 A CENTRE OF ACADEMIC EXCELLENCE

 Contents

 Welcome to Copleston Sixth Form

-4
+Welcome 4

-6
+Our Results 6

-7
+Introduction 7

-8
+Your school, your community 8

-9
+Preparing for higher education and life beyond Sixth Form 9

-10
+Enrichment 10

-12
+Copleston Sports Academy 12

-14
+Dress code 14

-16
+Duke of Edinburgh Gold Award 15

-17
+Entry requirements 16

-18
+2024 Courses

-20
+Applied Science 18

-21
+Art and Design 19

-22
+Biology 20

-23
+Business 21

-24
+Chemistry 22

-25
+Computer Science 23

-26
+Dance 24

-27
+Drama and Theatre 25

-Economics 28
+Economics 26

-English Language 29
+English Language 27

-English Literature 30
+English Literature 28

-Film Studies 31
+Film Studies 29

-French 32
+French 30

-Geography 33
+Geography 31

-Graphic Communication 34
+Graphic Communication 32

-Health and Social Care 35
+Health and Social Care 33

-History 36
+History 34

-Information Technology 37
+Information Technology 35

-Mathematics 38
+Mathematics 36

-Further Mathematics 39
+Further Mathematics 37

-Core Mathematics 40
+Core Mathematics 38

-Media Studies 41
+Media Studies 39

-Music 42
+Music 40

-Physical Education 43
+Physical Education 41

-Physics 44
+Physics 42

-Politics 45
+Politics 43

-Psychology 46
+Psychology 44

-Religious Studies 47
+Religious Studies 45

-Sociology 48
+Sociology 46

-Spanish 49
+Spanish 47

 Anthony Studied A levels in Biology, Chemistry and Business Studied Chemistry with a Year Abroad in Australasia at the University of Sheffield, UK and the University of Wollongong, NSW, Australia, achieving a First Class Masters that specialised in Organic Chemistry.
 "I thoroughly enjoyed studying for my A Levels at Copleston Sixth Form.
 I was always encouraged to work hard, achieve the best I could and aim high.
 I was given an enormous amount of support and the teachers involved with my A Levels were always willing to help over and above, a real open door policy.
 I am extremely grateful for the education and nurturing that I received at Copleston Sixth Form, which held me in good stead for what I have already achieved so far as well as what I hope to achieve in my future career."
-Welcome Message from the Director of Sixth Form he question of where to continue your post 16 education is arguably one of the most important decisions you have had to make in your educational career to date and getting it right is of paramount importance.
-So why should you choose Copleston Sixth Form?
-Our results over recent years have been excellent, and we are extremely proud to have had outstanding results again in the summer of 2022.
-Over 35% of our pupil's secured places at Russell Group (the top 24 universities) and specialist universities, including Cambridge, Oxford, Edinburgh, Durham, Warwick, Nottingham, Bath and Manchester to study a wide range of courses including medicine, law, engineering, and economics.
-We are incredibly proud of our Sixth Form and the support, care and guidance we provide to our students.
-Alongside this, we offer excellent teaching and the facilities you would expect from a great Sixth Form, including a designated Sixth Form area and a highly experienced Sixth Form team.
-We are ambitious for our students, and our expectations of work ethic and commitment are high.
-Our Sixth Form is a place for students who want to work hard and realise their potential, and we are proud and excited to support them on their journey.
-I sincerely hope that many of you will choose to join our vibrant and academic Sixth Form in September.
-Mr D Leach
+Welcome Message from the Director of Sixth Form he question of where to continue your post-16 education is probably the most important decision you have had to make so far in your careers.
+So why should you choose Copleston.
+Firstly, our results over the last few years have been excellent.
+In 2023, 75% of our A levels were grades A-C and 42% A-B. Many of our students secured places at Russell Group universities to study a wide range of courses, including medicine, law, engineering and economics.
+We are equally proud of the support, care and guidance we provide for our students with close monitoring and targeted help (when necessary), our bespoke form time and enrichment package and the great facilities you would expect in a consistently high-performing sixth form.
+We are ambitious for our students and have high expectation of work ethic and commitment.
+Our sixth form is a place for students who want to work hard and realise their full potential and we look forward to supporting you on that journey.
+I look forward to welcoming you to Copleston Sixth Form in September.
+Mr P Walker